 Do you have a vintage house?
-Does it still have an old Octopus Furnace?
+Does it still have an old coal burning Octopus Furnace?

 Vintage Parlors are nice but they’re a dime a dozen.
 It’s rare you see a kitchen that matches the period of the house.
 More rare to find a vintage furnace!
-This however, is the stuff your guests will remember.
+This is the stuff your guests will remember and talk about to others.

 My house was built in 1910 but unfortunately I do not have a 1910 furnace.
-It’s possible that the kitchen stove heated part of the house and the rest remained unheated.
+It’s most likely that the kitchen stove heated part of the house and the rest remained unheated.

-In 1941 however, a brand new American Standard/Sunbeam Octopus Furnace was installed to provide central heating.
+In 1941 however, a brand new American Standard/Sunbeam coal burning Octopus Furnace was installed to provide central heating.

 The octopus furnace was a coal burning gravity hot air type.
 A gravity furnace heats the air and the hot air slowly rises through a duct system as hot air always rises.